Gifts in a Jar...see more | Make a Comment |

 Layer the ingredients in a two-cup jar, in the order given, lightly packing down each layer with a spoon before adding the next layer.

-1/3 cup romano beans (or cranberry beans; see note at right)
+- 1/3 cup romano beans (or cranberry beans; see notes, below)

 1 bay leaf